wil2106/twitter-super-advanced-search-chrome-extension/README.md

   - min_rt: number (can only be use once in query)
   - since: date with format yyyy-mm-dd (can only be use once in query)
   - until: date with format yyyy-mm-dd (can only be use once in query)

-Tested on Chrome Version 108.0.5359.71 (x86_64) and Twitter version from 2022-11-30

-Only available in dark mode and English

 ## Steps to run
 - install dependencies: